sachaRfd/Molecule_Generator/README.md

 To replicate and contribute to this project, follow these steps:

 1. Download the SMILES data from [ZINC](http://files.docking.org/2D/) and save it in the appropriate data directory.
-2. Run the data preprocessing script to clean and prepare the data for training.
-3. Configure the LSTM model architecture by adjusting the hyperparameters in the provided notebook (`LSTM_Molecule_Generator.ipynb`).
-4. Train the LSTM model using the preprocessed data and monitor its performance through the training process.
-5. Generate new SMILES strings and chemical compounds using the trained model, varying the temperature settings for different levels of complexity.
+2. Configure the LSTM model architecture and generate new smiles strings within minutes in the provided notebook (`LSTM_Molecule_Generator.ipynb`) varying the temperature settings for different levels of complexity

 ## References